thomaskf/combineSomGerm/README.md

 2. For the main germline file, we ignore the position if all the non-empty tumor records on that position are the same as the normal record.

 3. We use the main germline file as blueprint, then compare all the records with the other germline files and the somatic files.
-The following comparison is performed:
+The positions with normal cells 0/1 will not be checked among the somatic records.
+The following lists out the detailed logic:

 ```
 For each position on the main germline file